 Historic Concord’s 80 Thoreau is home to a four-seat counter that overlooks the restaurant’s open kitchen.
-Dine here on Thursdays, Fridays or Saturdays and enjoy a five-course tasting menu carefully created and curated by chef Carolyn Johnson and her team.
+Dine here on Thursdays, Fridays or Saturdays and enjoy a five-course tasting menu carefully created and curated by the restaurant's talented team.

 Alden & Harlow

 Alden & Harlow’s high-top chef's table provides the perfect opportunity for curious diners (in parties of two or four) to take a peek under the hood to see how the engine of a restaurant runs.
 Guests can watch cooks work their culinary magic in the rustic-chic kitchen, all while enjoying a four-course meal.

 The shuckers take center stage at B&G Oysters, where guests can watch them in action behind the Oyster Bar.
 The shellfish experts at the South End spot may even share a tip or two for opening the tasty little bivalves with grace and speed, which is pretty much the name of the game.

 See what's cooking - literally - at Bostonia Public House with a place at their kitchen-adjacent dining table.
 Guests get a peek at the pass and the culinary goings-on beyond from the comfort of their chair.

 Get all the warmth of this Italian kitchen—from a comfortable distance—with a table close to Capo's spacious back of house.
 You can see the chefs at work, prepping, plating and pizza-making, at any of the tables that border the wood-fired brick oven.